Shuzenji, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you find the correct kind.
-Most adapters available are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Check that you get the necessary type.
+Many adapters on sale are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 December